akoutsop1909/MSc_Thesis/README.md

 # Monocular depth estimation using deep neural models
 This repository contains the tweaked code of BANet, LapDepth, and PixelFormer to train on DIODE/Outdoor.
 To run the models, it is recommended to install Conda.
 Instructions are provided [here](https://docs.anaconda.com/free/anaconda/).
-Alternatively, the link in the "about" section opens a google colab notebook (with links to other notebooks) to view training statistics and predicted depth maps as well as a brief description (link will be provided soon).
+Alternatively, the link in the "about" section opens a google colab notebook (with links to other notebooks) to view datasets preparation and training results as well as a brief description (link will be provided soon).

 The original GitHub repositories can be found [here](https://github.com/dg-enlens/banet-depth-prediction) (BANet), [here](https://github.com/tjqansthd/LapDepth-release) (LapDepth), and [here](https://github.com/ashutosh1807/PixelFormer) (PixelFormer).